Reform of the Roman Breviary by Pope Pius X: Changes

-Each day, therefore, had its own psalms, as arranged in the new Psalter, except certain feast days, about 125 in number, viz., all those of Christ and their octaves, the Sundays within the octaves of the Nativity, Epiphany, Ascension, Corpus Christi, the vigil of the Epiphany, and the day after the octave of the Ascension, when the office is of these days; the Vigil of the Nativity from Lauds to None and the Vigil of Pentecost; all the feasts of the Blessed Virgin, of the Angels, St John the Baptist, St Joseph and the Apostles, as well as doubles of the first and second class and their entire octaves.
+Each day, therefore, had its own psalms, as arranged in the new Psalter, except certain feast days, about 125 in number, viz., all those of Christ and their octaves, the Sundays within the octaves of the Nativity, Epiphany, Ascension, Corpus Christi, the vigil of the Epiphany, and the day after the octave of the Ascension, when the office is of these days; the Vigil of the Nativity from Lauds to None and the Vigil of Pentecost; all the feasts of the Blessed Virgin, of the Angels, St. John the Baptist, St. Joseph, and the Apostles, as well as doubles of the first and second class and their entire octaves.
 The office for the last three days of Holy Week remained unchanged, except that the psalms for Lauds were from the corresponding days of the week in the Psalter, and for Compline those of Sunday.
 For all other feasts and for ferias in Eastertide the psalms were those of the new Psalter, while the rest of the office was from the Proper or Common.
 When a feast has special antiphons for any of the major hours, it retained them with its own psalms.
 Except for certain feasts, the lessons of the first nocturn were to be the current lessons from Scripture, though the responsories were to be taken from the Common or Proper.
 Any feast that had its own proper lessons retained them; for feasts with their own responsories, those with the common lessons were to be read.

 Pope Pius X ordered that these changes, proposed by a committee of liturgists appointed by him, and adopted by the Congregation of Rites, be put into effect, at latest, on 1 January 1913.

-One of the most important changes, immediately visible to those who do not pray the Divine Office, was the ranking of Sundays: whereas ordinary Sundays previously had given way to all feasts of the rank of "double", of which there were roughly two hundred in the general calendar alone (among others, virtually every bishop or monastic saint of the 2nd millennium that had a feast at all had a double feast), they would in the future have precedence over them except for feasts of the first and second class and of the Lord, of which there were considerably fewer (marking the time when the liturgical color of green came to become the usual color rather than a rare exception).
-In addition, by the motu proprio Ab hinc duos annos of 23 October 1913, Pope Pius X added to his reform of 1 November 1911: no feast was to be fixed permanently to a Sunday except the Holy Name of Jesus and the Blessed Trinity (later, the feasts of the Holy Family and of Christ the King would be added).
+One of the most important changes, immediately visible to those who do not pray the Divine Office, was the ranking of Sundays: whereas ordinary Sundays previously had given way to all feasts of the rank of "double", of which there were roughly two hundred in the general calendar alone (among others, virtually every bishop or monastic saint of the 2nd millennium that had a feast at all had a double feast), they would in the future have precedence over them except for feasts of the first and second class and of the Lord, of which there were considerably fewer (marking the time when the liturgical color of green became the usual color rather than a rare exception).
+In addition, by the motu proprio Abhinc duos annos of 23 October 1913, Pope Pius X added to his reform of 1 November 1911: no feast was to be fixed permanently to a Sunday except the Holy Name of Jesus and the Blessed Trinity (later, the feasts of the Holy Family and of Christ the King would be added).
 The Sunday office would only be superseded by sufficiently high-ranking feasts that happened to occur on their dates.
 The octaves were equally simplified.